Buying Property in Italy

 • Insider tips throughout the process

-• What to expect during offer negotiations
+• What to expect during negotiations

 • Due diligence to protect your investment